tk0987/drone-onboard-computer/README.md

 Currently only one class for motion processing is quite ready (as i started yesterday).

-Another class will drive servos and motors.
+.
 Another - responsible for communication.
 Classes driving sensors are available on github.

 main code on pi pico will process and acquire all data needed